jonahlipsky/dhamma-dhara-app/README.md

 # Dhamma Dhara App

 ## Introduction
 This application will be used by the Vipassana Medidataion Center (Dhamma Dhara) to organize it's maintenance-related workflow.
+See the (problem definition and requirements)[problem_definition_and_requirements] for the problem it attempts to solve.

 ## Technologies used